acaylor/ajs-blog/content/posts/terraform.md

 terraform show
 ```

+---

 ### Proxmox

+_This post was updated 2025-10-15_

 Now for what excited me most, the proxmox provider.
 The proxmox provider can be used to create and manage virtual machines and lxc containers on proxmox systems.
 If you have a cluster of proxmox nodes, terraform can deploy to any of the nodes.
 If you are not familiar with proxmox and virtual machines, check out [a previous post][7] on how to set it up.

-Since I already have resources deployed to proxmox, the `terraform import` function can be used to allow terraform to manage existing resources.

 Unlike the docker provider, the proxmox provider needs credentials to access the proxmox API.
 I recommend using an API token and avoid putting passwords in terraform templates.

 In order to better protect credentials, terraform variables can be used to keep credentials out of template files.

+The provider that I use is: [https://registry.terraform.io/providers/Telmate/proxmox/latest/docs][8]

 #### Create service account for terraform

+The configuration of the permissions has changed over the past several years.
+Check the proxmox [provider docs][8] to see if the process has changed.

 Log into the proxmox host terminal or GUI and then: